About Cephas Williams

-Pictures of Cephas above taken by Casey Gutteridge | CPG Photos
+Pictures of Cephas above taken by Sam Shaw

 Cephas believes everyone should have a fair chance to change their narrative and so utilising his degree in Architecture, he created Drummer Boy Studios in 2017.
 Cephas set out to merge his passion for architecture and his passion for the community in a bid to create physical spaces that cater to those who often suffer the brunt of gentrification.
-The studio ran as a creative hub, a workspace with facilities for the creative sector, conducive for growth, innovation and collaboration for people interested in the creative sector including industries such as Music, Film, Media, Enterprise, Fashion and Gaming.
+The studio ran as a creative hub, a workspace with creative facilities; conducive for growth, innovation and collaboration for people interested in the creative sector including industries such as Music, Film, Media, Enterprise, Fashion and Gaming.

 Upon doing this, Cephas was confused as to why things like this were not being spotlighted in the media, after all the work, money and time put into creating this space within the community and the success it gained.
 He had also secured a partnership with BDP to become the official development partner for the business.